 During a busy shift, a worker tries to clear a jam in a conveyor without shutting it down.
 The conveyor starts moving, and the worker’s hand is caught between moving parts.
 Many injuries—especially amputations—happen when safety procedures are skipped for the sake of speed.

-Traditional Prevention:
+Traditional Mitigation:

-Lockout/tagout (LOTO) protocols for all maintenance.
+Lockout/tagout (LOTO) protocols for all maintenance (Source: OSHA).

 Machine guarding and regular equipment checks.